Sup2point0/Assort/affine/readme.md

 Control and manipulyzacion of existing things.

 ### Genetis
-Creation something out of void.
+Cryzing something out of void.

 ### Synchronis
 Sensing something.